Introduction of I2C

 The I2C is the short form of Inter-Integrated Circuit, is a type of bus, which designed and developed by Philips in 1980 for inter-chip communication.I2C is adopted by a lot of vendor companies for the chip to chip communication.

 The I2C is a multi-master and multi-slave serial communication protocol means that we have the freedom to attach multiple IC at a time with the same bus.
-In I2C protocol, communication always started by the master and in the case of multi-master, only one master have the ownership of the bus.
+In I2C protocol, communication always started by the master and in the case of multi-master, only one master has the ownership of the bus.

 In this article, you will learn about the I2C protocol and its bus configuration, its importance in the chip to chip communication and use.

 I2C is a serial communication protocol.
 It provides the good support to the slow devices, for example, EEPROM, ADC, and RTC etc.